roberto-mardeni/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/0-Setup-AdministrativeAccountAndPermission.md

-# Payment Processing Blueprint for PCI DSS-compliant environments

-## Script Details: `0-Setup-AdministrativeAccountAndPermission.ps1`
+# Script Details: `0-Setup-AdministrativeAccountAndPermission.ps1`

-This PowerShell script is used to verify pre-deployment requirements for the Payment Card Payment processing solution for PCI DSS enablement.
+This PowerShell script is used to verify pre-deployment requirements for the Blueprint solution.

 # Description
  This PowerShell script automates the installation and verification of the PowerShell modules, as well as configuring the administrative user of the solution.